Fetching resources over the network is both slow and expensive:

 There isn't actually a single API called the HTTP Cache.
 It's the general name for a collection of web platform APIs.
 Those APIs are supported in all browsers:

 How the HTTP Cache works #

 All HTTP requests that the browser makes are first routed to the browser cache to check whether there is a valid cached response that can be used to fulfill the request.
 If there's a match, the response is read from the cache, which eliminates both the network latency and the data costs that the transfer incurs.

-The HTTP cache's behavior is controlled by a combination of request and response headers.
+The HTTP Cache's behavior is controlled by a combination of request headers and response headers.
 In an ideal scenario, you'll have control over both the code for your web application (which will determine the request headers) and your web server's configuration (which will determine the response headers).

-just appear based on the browser's understanding of the current values in the
+If-Modified-Since just appear based on the browser's understanding of the current values in the HTTP Cache.

 This is good news—it means that you can continue including tags like

 Some web servers have built-in support for setting those headers by default, while others leave the headers out entirely unless you explicitly configure them.
-The specific details of how to configure headers varies greatly depending on which web server you use, and you should consult the relevant documentation to get the most accurate details.
+The specific details of how to configure headers varies greatly depending on which web server you use, and you should consult your server's documentation to get the most accurate details.

 To save you some searching, here are instructions on configuring a few popular web servers: